patricksunden/SIEM_project/README.md

 <p align="center">
    <img src="img/osTicket.png" alt="A ticket sent to osTicket" width="800"/>
 </p>

-## Setting up the environment

-I will be adding some set up scripts after I confirm they work as intended.

 ## To-Do
 - [ ] Add more hosts to monitor and add diversity to the monitored hosts